Mirandadaa/mica-gd300/lectures/w11-assignments.md

   - Using the found materials, create 10 collage images that represent the book in different ways.
   - Again, DO NOT use any existing direct visual references to the book.
 - Post all the materials on Google Drive before beginning of next class.

+*Watch a bunch of title sequence examples - don't just look at the techniques but also the way they tell the story and how the title sequence is related to the main contents.*